Intelligence Resources® Leadership

 • Establish AI readiness as a measurable practice.
 Lead the deployment and ongoing refinement of readiness diagnostics such as the Fit Filter Rubric™ to assess whether the organization is prepared for AI adoption and human–AI teaming.

 • Cultivate Multidimensional Fluency across the workforce.
 Design and implement workforce transformation initiatives that move employees from narrow specialists to systems thinkers who understand Legal (the rules), Tech (the capabilities), and Business (the value) simultaneously.
-Transform employees from AI "users" into AI "co-designers" who can reimagine their roles at the intersection of human creativity and machine intelligence.

 • Align governance, risk, and transformation.
 Serve as a central point of coordination across Legal, Risk, Compliance, Strategy, and Technology to ensure AI initiatives proceed under shared guardrails and expectations.